NS Class 6400: Operations and operators

 For Nederlandse Spoorwegen 120 of these locomotives were built, numbered 6401–6520.

 The locomotives became the property of NS Cargo, and then Railion Benelux when the company merged with DB Cargo in 2000.
 The locomotives subsequently became the property of the successor companies; Railion Nederland, then DB Schenker Rail Nederland (part of the DB Schenker group).

 Some locomotives have had PZB (Indusi) or Memor safety systems installed to allow operations in Germany or Belgium.

 The class can be seen over the whole country, with many to be found at Amsterdam Westhaven, Kijfhoek Yard, Roosendaal, Tilburg, Emmerich am Rhein (Germany), Amersfoort, Venlo, Zwolle and many other places.
 The locomotives often work in pairs or in threes on heavy trains.

-Many of the locomotives carry boys names; these are from the names of Dutch notaries, often directors of companies and businessmen; e.g. 6401 was named Mijndert after Mijndert Pon, director of the Pon company.
+Many of the locomotives carry boys' names; these are from the names of Dutch notables, often directors of companies and businessmen; e.g. 6401 was named Mijndert after Mijndert Pon, director of the Pon company.

 In November 2010 two units were sold to Eurotunnel in 2010 to operate alongside the existing Class 0001 locomotives.
 Eurotunnel acquired another three in 2016.

 Due to the economic downturn of the late 2000s, in 2011 numbers 6401–6410, 6419, 6420, 6443–6460, 6462, 6471–6475, 6480–6494, 6496, 6498 and 6501–6503 were out of service.